PlagueHO/CosmosDB/docs/Set-CosmosDbAttachment.md

 ```

 ### -Id
-This is the Id of the document to update.
+This is the Id of the attachment to update.

 ```yaml
 Type: String